Military history of Canada: 1814

-The final incursions into the Canadas took place in 1814.
-US forces crossed the Niagara River in July and captured Fort Erie.
-The American advance led to the Battle of Lundy's Lane.
-While the battle ended in a stalemate, the exhausted Americans were compelled to retreat to Fort Erie.
-The Americans successfully defended Fort Erie against a British siege, but withdrew to the US shortly after.
+The final incursions into the Canadas occurred in 1814, when US forces crossed the Niagara River in July and captured Fort Erie.
+The US advance led to the Battle of Lundy's Lane.
+While ending in a stalemate, the exhausted Americans withdrew to Fort Erie, where they successfully withstood a British siege before withdrawing back to the US in September.